prunbun/Exchange/README.md

 This project can be run using the exchange_main.cpp file that spins up all three components and keeps the exchange alive until it is killed through the command line.

 I used CMake and Ninja to make the build/run process easier.
-Use the following commands run the application.
+Use the following commands to run the application.
 Once the process has been terminated, results can be seen in corresponding `.log` files!

 From the Exchange/ directory:
 ```